gallo-json/juggle-counter/README.md

 The user selects the ball in order to track it with colors (HSV).
 The program runs quickly over the video and keeps into acount the ball's Y coordination with relation to the video's frame.
 After that's done, the program counts the number of peaks in the ball's coordinates, and that number is the number of juggles.

+This programming just uses simple computer vision (color) to find and track the ball.

 ## Tech stack

 - Python 3